 For the welcoming family

-The friendly family can enjoy tax credit for capital expenditures on seniors and/or disabled persons in the principal dwelling.
+The welcoming family can benefit from a tax credit for capital expenditures for seniors and/or persons with disabilities incurred in their main dwelling.

 Who can help me?

 Find who can answer your questions in your region

 - Code of Social Action and Families: Articles L311-3 to L311-11Charter of Rights and Freedoms of the person admitted (Article L311-4), possibility for the person admitted to appeal to a qualified person (Article L311-5) and of trust (Article L311-5-1)